jzsues/pomelo-websocket-java-client/README.md

 pomelo-websocket-java-client
 ============================

-javaw websocket lib with protobuf implement for pomelo
+java websocket client lib with protobuf implements for pomelo